TrueFit/bach-rn-elements/README.md

 ## Setup

-The setup for this library is a little more involved than most enhancer packages due to the integration with the UI.
-There are a couple of critical pieces you need to have in place, but if the steps below are followed, app level theming and individual component styling can both be accomplished with ease and clarity.
+The setup for this library is a little more involved than other enhancer packages due to the integration with the UI.
+There are a couple of critical pieces you need to have in place, but if the steps below are followed, both app level theming and individual component styling can be accomplished with ease and clarity.

 ### configureStyle

-_This configuration method needs to be called prior to the creation of the themeReducer_
+**This configuration method needs to be called prior to the creation of the themeReducer**

 This function allows you to provide your configuration of themes and styles.
-This function is invoked with the configuration object detailed below.
-For further information on theming with react-native-elements please see their [documentation](https://react-native-training.github.io/react-native-elements/docs/customization.html)
+This function is invoked with the configuration object detailed below:

 | Parameter    | Type              | Description                                                       |
 | ------------ | ----------------- | ----------------------------------------------------------------- |
 | defaultStyle | js object         | the styles that should be available to every component            |
 | themes       | js object         | the themes map that you are providing for the app                 |
 | initialTheme | string (optional) | the key in themes object for the initial theme the app should use |

+For further information on theming with react-native-elements, please see their [documentation](https://react-native-training.github.io/react-native-elements/docs/customization.html)

 _Example_